bferrell/sloblackswan/content/black-swan-conclusion.md

 But here's the uncomfortable truth we need to confront before we close: this bestiary, comprehensive as it is, is still a map.
 And the map is not the territory.

 For centuries, Europeans "knew" that all swans were white.
-The statement "all swans are white" wasn't a hypothesis—it was an observed fact, confirmed by thousands of sightings across hundreds of years.
+The statement "all swans are white" wasn't a hypothesis; it was an observed fact, confirmed by thousands of sightings across hundreds of years.
 Philosophers used it as an example of certain knowledge derived from empirical observation.

 Then Dutch explorer Willem de Vlamingh reached Western Australia in 1697 and found black swans.
 Suddenly, centuries of certainty evaporated.
 The "fact" was revealed as a limitation of experience, not a truth about reality.

 The lesson isn't just that black swans exist.
 It's that our taxonomies are always incomplete.
 Our categories describe what we've encountered, not what exists.
-The bestiary we've built—Black Swans, Grey Swans, Grey Rhinos, Elephants, and Black Jellyfish—represents our current understanding of risks that SLOs can't catch.
+The bestiary we've built, Black Swans, Grey Swans, Grey Rhinos, Elephants, and Black Jellyfish, represents our current understanding of risks that SLOs can't catch.
 It's a useful framework.
 It's not exhaustive.

 There are almost certainly other animals lurking at the edges of Mediocristan that we haven't encountered yet.
 There are creatures co-inhabiting Extremistan alongside Black Swans that we can't even conceive of until we meet them.
 Our five-animal taxonomy is better than no taxonomy, but it's hubris to think we've cataloged everything that can go wrong in complex systems.

 This is the meta-lesson of Taleb's work: epistemic humility.
 Not just about specific events, but about our frameworks for understanding events.
 We don't just need to prepare for Black Swans; we need to prepare for risk types we haven't imagined yet.

 So this conclusion isn't just about summarizing the bestiary.
-It's about building the organizational and technical capabilities to handle what lies beyond the bestiary—the risks we don't yet have names for.
+It's about building the organizational and technical capabilities to handle what lies beyond the bestiary, the risks we don't yet have names for.

 ### What We've Learned: The Bestiary in Review